aircooledcafe/securelee/_posts/2022-08-19-wiregurad-set-up.md

   transfer: 46.53 KiB received, 69.89 KiB sent
 {% endhighlight %}

 This was a great learning experience, these instructions were pulled from various sources including Pi-Hole [documentation][pihole], reddit and stack overflow.
 I knew almost nothing about Wireguard before this, but now understand how it works and the general bugs that crop up.
-I still need to understand the NAT forwarding which I just copy pasted from pi-hole without understanding IP-Tables.
-That's a task for another day.

 [script]: https://github.com/aircooledcafe/wireguard-peer-script/
 [pihole]: https://docs.pi-hole.net/guides/vpn/wireguard/internal/